Leading with Data and Analytics

 Steven G. Rothmeier Professor of Behavioral Science and Economics and Robert King Steel Faculty Fellow

-Devin Pope is the Steven G Rothmeier Professor of Behavioral Science and Economics at the Booth School of Business at the University of Chicago.
+Devin Pope is the Steven G. Rothmeier Professor of Behavioral Science and Economics at the Booth School of Business at the University of Chicago.
 Pope is a behavioral economist that researches a variety of topics at the intersection of economics and psychology.
-He has published work in prestigious journals within economics, psychology, and management.
+He has published work in top journals of economics (Quarterly Journal of Economics, American Economic Review, Journal of Political Economy, etc.), general science (Science, Nature, etc.), and Management and Psychology (Psychological Science, Management Science, etc.).
 His research primarily uses observational data and studies how psychological biases play out in important economic markets.
-Examples include left-digit bias and projection bias in car markets and present bias in housing markets.

 Prior to joining Chicago Booth faculty in 2010, Pope was on the faculty at the Wharton School at the University of Pennsylvania.
 He earned a PhD in economics from UC Berkeley in 2007 and a BA in economics from Brigham Young University in 2002.
-Pope also worked as an Amazon Scholar from 2019-2021.
+Pope also worked as an Amazon Scholar from 2019-2021 and is currently a co-editor at the American Economic Review.

 “I enjoyed the practical structure of the program.
 Rather than just focusing on theory, this program made me really try to apply the model to my real world experience.
 In so doing I have been able to articulate a solution to a particular issue in a way that I believe I can get support for.
 The one really insightful piece of information is the focus on thinking, planning up front rather than launching into data analysis.”